Mattsi-Jansky/matt.si/content/blog/2024-01/llms-overpromised/index.md

 tags: ["artificial intelligence","large language models","tech industry"]
 ---

 I am an Artificial Intelligence proponent.
 I want to see the field succeed and go on to do great things, which is precisely why the current exaggerated publicity and investment around "AI" concerns me.
 I use quote marks there because what is often referred to as AI today is not whatsoever what the term once described.
-Large Language Models like ChatGPT are not meaningfully intelligent (and we will get into to that), yet it has become common parlance to refer to these chatbots as "AI"[^1] [^2].
+Large Language Models (LLMs) like ChatGPT are not meaningfully intelligent (and we will get into to that), yet it has become common parlance to refer to these chatbots as "AI"[^1] [^2].

+Using the term AI can generate a lot of media buzz and interest in your business.
+But referring to something as AI also leaves the user with certain expectations as to it's competencies that you are unlikely to be able to fulfil.
+We will look at just how the current LLM craze came about, what LLMs can and can't do, and the implications this has for the tech industry.

 ## How did we get here